sgdheeban/WorkApp/README.md

 ## Create MySQL schema

 Create the following test database and table in MySQL for successful execution of Examples and JUnit tests (Ensure the MySQL server is up and running).
-Alternatively, you can use the --createMySQLSchema option through the commandline option args, and generate all the schema listed in the MySQLSchema.sql under the config folder in the root directory of WorkAppServer project (this includes the test db and table).
+Alternatively, you can use the --createMySQLSchema option through the commandline option args, and generate the schema listed in the MySQLSchema.sql under the config folder in the root directory of WorkAppServer project (this includes the test db and table).

     CREATE DATABASE testdb IF NOT EXISTS;
     USE testdb;